mustafagonul/rpi-dev/README.md

   Installs the necessary packages to the system.

+- `make image`

+  Downloads and edits the Raspberry pi image for Qemu emulation.

 - `make download`

+  Downloads and edits the Raspberry pi image and kernels for Qemu emulation.

+- `make rootfs`

-  Downloads and prepares the tools and the images.
+  Downloads and builds the necessary libraries for the examples.

 - `make clean-image`